storyblok/sinatra-boilerplate/README.md

 3. Signup at Storyblok, create a Space and a Story with the slug "demo"

-4. Run the local server
+4. Run the local server and open your browser with the address localhost:4567

 ```
 rerun --pattern '{Gemfile,Gemfile.lock,app.rb,app/**/*.rb}' 'ruby app.rb'